 Learn more about Indian Heart Association’s “Ask the Nutritionist”.

-IHA’s Ask the Nutritionist is an upcoming initiative with a goal aimed towards connecting individuals with the IHA nutrition team.
-This question and answer page will be an avenue for the IHA nutritionists to dispense dietary advice and answer questions relating to nutrition.
-Our chief Nutritionist is Professor Tejaswini, from Buffalo State, the State University of New York.
+IHA’s Ask the Nutritionist is an initiative with a goal aimed towards connecting individuals with the IHA nutrition team.
+Based on popular feedback, we have decided to post our nutrition topics onto the IHA Facebook page.
+This will be an avenue for the IHA nutritionists to dispense dietary advice and answer questions relating to nutrition.

 Please email your dietary questions to Sevith Rao and Dr. Sishir Rao at email@example.com and firstname.lastname@example.org.
-We will post your questions and our answers soon.
 Please see below for a sample question.

 Indian Heart Association’s “Ask the Nutritionist Initiative” Question and Answer Page